-The management director will consist of the Chief Executive Officer.
+The management director(s) will consist of the Executive Chairman and/or the Chief Executive Officer.
 Other senior executives may also serve as management directors.
 The General Counsel will not serve on the Board, but will be expected to attend Board meetings in an advisory capacity.
 Without the express approval of the Board, no management director may serve on the board of another non-affiliated corporation.